How to Start Investing as a College Fresher in 2025 (Beginner-Friendly Guide)

 Just upload your Aadhaar + PAN card.
 It’s quick and keeps things legal and safe.

-➡️Before you dive in, make sure you’ve got your emergency fund ready.
+➡️Before you dive in, make sure you have got your emergency fund ready.
 If not, see our full guide on How to Build an Emergency Fund as a Fresher.

 Mistakes to Avoid When Investing as a Fresher